Skip to content

 Primary Use CaseGeneral GenAI integration (chatbots, summarization, recommendations, RAG, etc.)Complex agent systems with multiple collaborating agents

-LanguagesNode.js (GA), Go (GA), Python (Alpha), Dart (Preview)Python (GA), TypeScript, Go, Java
+LanguagesNode.js (GA), Go (GA), Python (Beta), Dart (Preview)Python (GA), Go (GA), Java (GA), TypeScript (GA)

 Development StyleCode-defined flows, explicit controlAgent-centric, LLM-driven orchestration